 Gentle discipline is most useful in response to moments of bad behavior.
 If your child was to have a tantrum instead of putting their toys away, you might turn the tidying into a game.

 Discipline fosters a more positive relationship with your child.
-It shows them the world can be a fair place, with consistent rules which are applied justly.
-Discipline also teaches your child that they are responsible for their own behavior, and that any negative consequences are wholly attributable to their actions.
+It shows them the world can be a fair place with consistent rules that are applied justly.
+Discipline also teaches your child that they are responsible for their own behavior and that any negative consequences are wholly attributable to their actions.

 It can be difficult to discipline and not punish, especially if you were punished rather than disciplined yourself as a child.